babybuddy/babybuddy/docs/CONTRIBUTING.md

 - NodeJS 14.x and NPM 7.x
 - Gulp
 - Possibly `libpq-dev`
-  - This is necessary if `psycopg2` can't find an appropriate prebuild binary.
+  - This is necessary if `psycopg2` can't find an appropriate prebuilt binary.

 ### Installation